Institutional Repository

 Details

-Bibliographic Citation Antonia Maragkaki, "Modelling assessment of water quality and quantity at the basin level", Master Thesis, School of Chemical and Environmental Engineering, Technical University of Crete, Chania, Greece, 2024 https://doi.org/10.26233/heallink.tuc.101346
+Bibliographic Citation Antonia Maragkaki, "Modelling assessment of water quality and quantity at the basin scale", Master Thesis, School of Chemical and Environmental Engineering, Technical University of Crete, Chania, Greece, 2024 https://doi.org/10.26233/heallink.tuc.101346

 Appears in Collections